Updated July 2026 · 9 min read

 |---|---|---|

-| Server-Side Rendering (SSR) | ✅ Excellent | Full HTML content in initial response |
+| Server-Side Rendering (SSR) | Broadly accessible | Essential content can be present in the initial response |

-| Static Site Generation (SSG) | ✅ Excellent | Pre-built HTML pages with all content |
+| Static Site Generation (SSG) | Broadly accessible | Pre-built HTML can contain the complete page |

-| Incremental Static Regeneration (ISR) | ✅ Excellent | Static pages with periodic updates |
+| Incremental Static Regeneration (ISR) | Broadly accessible | Static HTML can be refreshed on the site's schedule |

 The Complete AI Bot Governance Checklist